baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 Due to low resolution or sharp angles often the matches on the board were not the same as in the following:

 ![28](./assets/images/28.png){:class="img-responsive"}<br><br>
+*Fig. 3.
+Example of an unsuccessful chessboard corner matching.*

 Another difficult to detect issue is when one checkerboard is detected as inverted, one can know this if the colors do not align as in the following:

 ![29](./assets/images/29.png){:class="img-responsive"}<br><br>
+*Fig. 4.
+Unwanted inversion of color order in chessboard matching.*

 It is important to remove any such images as even one such pair of images can distort the output and create errors with the rectification.